 By the late-30s, it gets harder and harder for women to have a full-term pregnancy that results in the live birth of a healthy baby.
 From age 35-years and up, your chances of not getting pregnant, having a miscarriage or having a baby with a chromosomal or genetic abnormality are notably increased.
 This is because as you age, your eggs are aging too and their viability is compromised.
 From 40-years old an older, its even difficult for fertility specialists to help women get pregnant using their own eggs.

-If you’re in your early 30s and see yourself working – sans kids – for another eight to 10 years or so, egg freezing might be a smart option.
+If you’re in your early 30s and see yourself working, without having children, for another eight to 10 years or so, egg freezing might be a smart option.
 That being said, if you are in your mid- to late 30s, freezing your eggs may not be a great idea.
 At that point, the viability of your eggs may already be compromised and there is no way to test egg viability at this point in time.
 Thus, you could spend a lot of time an energy freezing eggs that aren’t as likely to produce a healthy baby.
-You’re better off either getting pregnant before you ideally wanted to, or working with a fertility specialist to select viable embryos if you need IVF in the future.

 You haven’t found Mr. or Ms. Right just yet…

 Sometimes, it’s not the career track that puts our dreams of children on hold – it’s the lack of your co-parent.
 If you find yourself in your early 30s and you haven’t found your ideal life mate, you have a couple options; the first is to have faith that you will find Mr./Ms. Right and you’ll become a parent via successful timed intercourse when you both are ready.
 The second option is that you just go ahead and have a baby on your own via donor sperm and artificial insemination.
 Your third option is that you use egg freezing to preserve your eggs so you can use them for IVF down the road.

 Things to keep in mind regarding egg freezing